chainflip-io/chainflip-backend/state-chain/pallets/cf-funding/README.md

 #### Bonded Funds

 Funds are bonded when a validator wins an authority slot in the auction.
-A validator may withdraw an FLIP in excess of the bond.
+A validator may redeem any FLIP they own in excess of the bond.

 The size of the bond depends on the outcome of the auction: The bond is set to the minimum winning auction bid.